sweemeng/pygame-boids/README.md

 Boid algorithm is that simulate flocking behavior in birds.
 It is also well known that the rule for the behavior is reasonably simple.

+To see flocking behavior, please click on the pygame window

 ![boids running](./running.gif)

 Source